Databases A to Z

-From Scholastic, favorite and familiar picture books paired with informative nonfiction books.
-For grades preK-2 Read.
-Listen.
-Watch.
-Enjoy!
+Scholastic pairs favorite and familiar picture books with informative nonfiction books.
+For pre-K through grade 2.
+Read, listen, watch, enjoy!

-Information from the Encyclopaedia Britannica, Merriam-Webster’s Collegiate Dictionary, the Britannica Book of the Year and selected web sites.
-Recommended for high school age and above.
+Information from the Encyclopaedia Britannica, Merriam-Webster’s Collegiate Dictionary, the Britannica Book of the Year, and selected websites.
+Recommended for high school age and up.

 Britannica Online for Kids

-Encyclopedia, dictionary and magazine articles for students in Kindergarten through 5th Grade.
+Encyclopedia, dictionary, and magazine articles for students in kindergarten through fifth grade.